MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L03_Modify_views.md

 ### Task 6 – Test the View

-1. While still on [Power Apps maker portal](https://make.powerapps.com), select **Apps**.
+1. While still on <https://make.powerapps.com>, select
+    **Apps**.

 2. Click on the **Knowledge Admin** model-driven application and select